 At our residential drug rehab in Palm Springs, we not only help people get sober, but we also do our best to prepare people for life outside of treatment.
 With everything from discussions on relapse triggers to exposure to a variety of therapy programs, we want to give our patients their greatest chance of lasting success.

-To get started on the road to recovery, call us today at 888-280-4763.
+To get started on the road to recovery and learn more about our addiction treatment programs, call us today at 888-280-4763.
 At Banyan Palm Springs, we are here to help both you and your loved ones find lasting sobriety.